 We don’t want to presume any answers here on Ask Pastor John.
 And Tracey, who is a white woman, writes in to ask: “Pastor John, I would like to know if dating or marrying a black man is wrong.
 If so, could you please tell me where to look in the Bible for it?
 I know a lot of people frown upon this, but I want to be sure about what God says and not what man says.”

 I preached on this.
-I have written on it in Bloodlines.
-I have got a whole chapter on interracial marriage, and here is a summary of my argument.
+I’ve written on it in Bloodlines.
+I’ve got a whole chapter on interracial marriage, and here’s a summary of my argument.

 People have brought up to me over the years the restrictions that God put on Israel for intermarrying with the nations, using that as an argument for being opposed to interracial marriage.
 And my answer to that is that those stipulations in the Old Testament were religiously motivated, not racially motivated.